devsuzie/legacy-suzie-world-v2/README.md

 ← `.eleventy.js`: Here you can configure how Eleventy builds your content into the site.
 Read through the initial blog posts in the site for steps on extending this code.

 ← `package.json`: Your project's dependencies, where you will also find the start command to run eleventy.
-Your site can use incremental builds, so if for example you only change a markdown file, Glitch will just rewrite the relevant page instead of rebuilding the whole site–to enable this, change your `package.json` `start` command to `eleventy --incremental --serve`.

 ← `src/`: This folder contains all the files Eleventy will use to build your site.